 RELATED: 50 AWESOME MINIATURE PAINTING TIPS

-Read on to learn about how Chris Spotter uses photographs to help him paint with high contrast.
+Read on to learn about how Chris Spotts uses photographs to help him paint with high contrast.

 How to Use a Photograph of Your Miniature to Paint with High Contrast (5 Easy Steps)